Numerous state and federal agencies and

 your small business might be

-required to pay and to locate forms and publications, visit the small
+required to pay, visit the small

 business and self-employed section of the IRS website at